Bone Metastases: When Cancer Spreads to the Bones

-Denosumab (another medicine that slows down osteoclasts)
+- Denosumab (another medicine that slows down osteoclasts)

-Radiation therapy and radiopharmaceuticals (radioactive medicines)
+- Radiation therapy and radiopharmaceuticals (radioactive medicines)

-Other treatments, including physical therapy and pain medicines
+- Other treatments, including physical therapy and pain medicines

-Decrease your risk for fractures
+- Decrease your risk for fractures

-Reduce bone pain
+- Reduce bone pain

-Lower high blood calcium levels
+- Lower high blood calcium levels

-Slow bone damage that metastases cause
+- Slow bone damage that metastases cause

-Bisphosphonates in cancer treatment are often given through a small, flexible tube called an IV (intravenous) line every three to four weeks.
-They are also available as pills that you swallow.
+Bisphosphonates in cancer treatment are often given through a small, flexible tube called an IV (intravenous) every 3 to 4 weeks.
+They can also be taken as pills that you swallow.
 But the pills are not well absorbed and can irritate the gastrointestinal (GI) tract.

 - Lack of appetite

 Radiation therapy and radiopharmaceuticals

-If the cement is put into the spinal bones, it's called vertebroplasty or kyphoplasty.
+If cement is put into the spinal bones, it's called vertebroplasty or kyphoplasty.
 The bone cement is injected into one of the bones in the spine to help keep it from collapsing.
 It's called cementoplasty if it's used to treat other bones.